EIP-7807 - SSZ execution blocks

 Motivation

-1. Normalized block hash: The Consensus Layer can compute the block hash autonomously, enabling it to process all consistency checks that currently require asynchronous communication with the Execution Layer (verify_and_notify_new_payload).
-This allows early rejection of inconsistent blocks and dropping the requirement to wait for engine API interactions while syncing.
+1. Normalized block hash: The Consensus Layer can autonomously check the execution block hash against the builder's commitment, enabling early consistency checks that otherwise require asynchronous communication with the Execution Layer.

 2. Optimized engine API: With all exchanged data supporting SSZ, the engine API can be changed from the textual JSON encoding to binary SSZ encoding, reducing exchanged data size by ~50% and significantly improving encoding/parsing efficiency.

-3. Proving support: With SSZ, individual fields of the execution block header become provable without requiring full block headers to be present.
-With EIP-7495 SSZ ProgressiveContainer, proofs are forward compatible as long as underlying semantics of individual fields are unchanged, reducing maintenance requirements for smart contracts and verifying client applications.
+3. Proving support: With SSZ, individual fields of the execution block become provable without requiring the full block to be present.
+With EIP-7495 ProgressiveContainer and EIP-7916 ProgressiveList, proofs are forward compatible as long as underlying semantics of individual fields are unchanged, reducing maintenance requirements for smart contracts and verifying client applications.

 4. Cleanup opportunity: The conversion to SSZ allows dropping historical fields from the PoW era and the inefficient logs bloom mechanism.